hardikhari96/viwerjs-ang/README.md

 # ViwerjsAngular

-This project was is simple use of viwerjs library in Angular
+This project is simple use of viwerjs library in Angular

 ## Installation